ITU's 160 anniversary

 Outreach

-A regular newcomer session presentation was delivered by the SG13 Mentor, Mr Alojz Hudobivnik, on 3 March 2025.
-It attracted 22 live and 30 remote participants.
-Presented material is available from TD66/GEN.
+A regular newcomer session presentation was delivered by the SG13 Mentor, Mr Alojz Hudobivnik, on 28 October 2025.
+This session attracted 7 live and 34 remote participants.
+Presented material is available from

 Questionnaire